sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 You will continue to have access to RStudio Server and the files in your home directory for 6 months following this workshop.
 We recognize there may be circumstances where you will need to process files locally.
-Running the same software that we use for training locally can be challenging, particularly for Windows users.
+Running the same software that we use for training on your local computer can be challenging, particularly for Windows users.
 (For example, some command-line tools we use during our training modules, like `salmon`, are not supported on Windows.)

 On this page, we'll introduce **two different approaches** you can use to access the same computing environment we used in the workshop: